 Self-directed IRAs have become a popular investment vehicle for investors looking to purchase alternative assets outside of the typical stocks, bonds, and mutual funds.
-Since IRAs were established in 1974, more people are becoming aware of the benefits they have to offer.
+Although IRAs were established in 1974, people continue to be surprised at the variety of choices they have for investing their IRA funds.
 Unlike a typical IRA or 401(k), a self-directed IRA gives investors the opportunity to invest in real estate, futures & forex, precious metals, mortgage notes, and oil and gas assets all while building a tax-sheltered income.

 Investments in oil and gas are one example of alternative assets investors acquire to add diversity to their retirement portfolios.

 How can you invest in oil and gas with your Midland self-directed IRA?

 - Invest in land being explored for these minerals